 - By June 30, students must complete the online Health History Forms and Immunization Requests from Health Services.
 You will need your Andrew ID (and password) and Admission ID to access the site.
 Select the HealthConnect button from their main page, which will take you to a secure site where you can enter your health and immunization information.

 - International Students Information Form (ISIF) and Affidavit of Support Form (international students only)

 - In order for the Office of International Education (OIE) to generate an I-20, you must complete the International Student Information and Affidavit of Support forms.
 OIE will process these forms and email you when the Certificate of Eligibility (I-20) has been prepared and instruct you to login to the eShipGlobal website at study.eshipglobal.com to submit all your address data and payment for the FedEX or DHL shipment.
 This process allows you to provide an accurate mailing address and the ability to track the package.
 The cost of this service is your responsibility.
 You may also use eShipGlobal to send packages to CMU.
 You should expect to wait at least 3 weeks from receipt of all necessary documents plus verification of your admission from your academic department until you receive an email from OIE.
 After receipt of the Certificate, you will be able to pay the SEVIS fee and contact your embassy for an appointment.

 Step 2: June Checklist

 - Health Insurance

-- Community Housing services provides the Housing Registry, which is a listing of available rental properties, information about the city of Pittsburgh, and resources for individuals who may be new to renting off-campus housing.
+- Community Housing, the Off-Campus Housing listing site, which is a listing of available rental properties, information about the city of Pittsburgh, and resources for individuals who may be new to renting off-campus housing.

 - Your best resource about housing is our current graduate students.
 The Housing section from the Words of Wisdom from Current Students webpage is a great reference tool.
 The webpage may be found at Words of Wisdom.